If you like to read more…

 All in all, slow cooker chicken is a great way to make a delicious, healthy meal with minimal effort.
 Give it a try and see for yourself!

 Today we’re going to show you how to do if a whole chicken in your slow cooker.

-So what I’m going to do is rub it into every little nook and cranny of the meat, and of course, you can adjust the seasoning according to your liking.
+So I’m going to rub it into every little nook and cranny of the meat, and of course, you can adjust the seasoning according to your liking.
 Now we’re going to turn the chicken over and do this on the other side.
 Okay, now that we’ve got the chicken nicely seasoned, we’re going to begin stuffing the cavity, starting with the onions, the lemon slices, a couple of cloves of garlic, and a sprig of rosemary.